 Work Experience Week 2015

-The NSO recently welcomed another 15 students for our annual work experience week.
-The hugely successful program has been running for several years now and each year some of the most enthusiastic physics students apply to spend the week at the Astrophysics Research Institute, here at Liverpool John Moores University.
+The NSO welcomed another 15 students for our annual work experience week.
+The hugely successful program has been running since 2012 and each year some of the most enthusiastic physics students apply to spend the week at the Astrophysics Research Institute, here at Liverpool John Moores University.
 The week is designed to give students a genuine experience of what studying astrophysics entails, as well to provide them with an insight into what astrophysicists do on a day-today level.